Sustainable architecture

 Sustainable architecture is architecture that seeks to minimize the negative environmental impact of buildings through improved efficiency and moderation in the use of materials, energy, development space and the ecosystem at large.
+Sometimes, sustainable architecture will also focus on the social aspect of sustainability as well.
 Sustainable architecture uses a conscious approach to energy and ecological conservation in the design of the built environment.

-The idea of sustainability, or ecological design, is to ensure that our use of presently available resources does not end up having detrimental effects to our collective well-being or making it impossible to obtain resources for other applications in the long run.
+The concept of sustainability, or ecological design, ensures that the use of current resources does not adversely affect future society's well-being or render it impossible to obtain resources for other uses in the long term.

 Background

 Shift from narrow to broader approach

 The term "sustainability" in relation to architecture has so far been mostly considered through the lens of building technology and its transformations.
 Going beyond the technical sphere of "green design", invention and expertise, some scholars are starting to position architecture within a much broader cultural framework of the human interrelationship with nature.
-Adopting this framework allows tracing a rich history of cultural debates about our relationship to nature and the environment, from the point of view of different historical and geographical contexts.
+Adopting this framework allows for tracing a rich history of cultural debates about humanity's relationship to nature and the environment, from the point of view of different historical and geographical contexts.

+Operational carbon vs embodied carbon

+Global construction accounts for 38% of total global emissions.
+While sustainable architecture and construction standards have traditionally focused on reducing operational carbon emissions, there are to date few standards or systems in place to track and reduce embodied carbon.
+While steel and other materials are responsible for large-scale emissions, cement alone is responsible for 8% of all emissions.